 - What’s causing the delay?

-- Is there a website offering more detailed information?
+- Is there a website offering more detail?

 This is useful information.
 It helps delayed travellers adapt to the circumstances.
 And it tells them that the rail operator is on top of the situation.
 It’s brilliant customer service at a time when customers need it most.